dapo4u/encryption-and-decryption-of-files-/README.md

 # STEP 7.TYPE python main.py

-then watch the video below to learn more .
+# For full explanation,pls watch the video above  to learn more .

 ## PLEASE Watch the Video